This is what a serged hem looks like up close:

 To see how I figured out where my tension dials should be set, read this post on Sergers…Do You Need One?

-Once this is in place, I move to the ironing board.
+Once you’ve got your stitch length and your stitch width set, I move to the ironing board.

 Of course, you can do the ironing work first, before you set up the serger.
 There’s no rule as to which should come first.